FAQ

 We don’t recommend purchasing clothing or shoes until you have some experience with dance and have a better idea of what you want.
 In our classes, you won’t need any special clothing, but we do recommend the following:

-2. Wear shoes with flat soles (high heels are not recommended) that grip your ankle, so they don’t fly off when you kick.
+- Wear shoes with flat soles (high heels are not recommended) that are secure (straps, laces, etc.), so they don’t fly off when you kick.

-3. You also want light shoes without a lot of traction (hiking boots are bad), so you can spin with less strain on your knees.
-For beginners, comfortable dress shoes (like loafters or wing tips) or sneakers (like Converse) are fine to start.
+- You also want light shoes without a lot of traction (hiking boots are bad), so you can spin with less strain on your knees.
+For beginners, comfortable dress shoes (loafters or ballet flats) or sneakers without deep tread (Keds, Converse) are fine to start.

-4. You are not obligated to dress up.
+- You are not obligated to dress up.
+We’re very informal.
 Wear something that won’t make you feel self-conscious.

-5. Be aware of hygiene (deodorant & toothpaste are your friends), and if you sweat a lot, consider bringing an extra shirt and/or towel.
+- Be aware of hygiene (deodorant & toothpaste are your friends), and if you sweat a lot, consider bringing an extra shirt and/or a towel.

 4) What type of swing dance do you teach?

 It’s a way to save you money and to avoid the hassle of remembering cash every Tuesday night.
-Passes are for sale the whole month, but we recommend you buy yours in the first or second week of the month (so you actually save).
-Students can buy a month-long pass for a reduced price of $8/month.
-For adults, the pass is $14/month.
+Passes are for sale the first two weeks of each month, so you actually save.
+Students can buy a month-long pass for a reduced price of $10/month.
+For general admission, the pass is $15/month.
 This means you get in free one swing night per month and then some!
-(Even if you miss one week, you have still saved $1.)
+(Even if you miss one week, you have still saved money!)
 Once you have paid for a pass your name is placed on a list and you won’t have to worry about cash for the rest of the month.

-Visit our Area Dances page for information on other dancing opportunities in the Athens area.
+Visit our Athens Dances and Area Dances page for information on other dancing opportunities in the Athens area.
 And be sure to come back next Tuesday for the next Athens Swing Night!